Subscriber Login Users Administrators

 • Position the infant

 Be certain that the heel can be easily accessed.
-Follow all nursery requirements that apply to safe handling of newborns.
+Follow all nursery requirements that apply to the safe handling of newborns.

 • Warm the heel using an approved warming device